Feet Wound care in Outaouais

 Most wounds are traumatic, but can also be diabetic neuropathic or vascular.
 A traumatic wound is suddenly caused by a trauma that compromises the integrity of skin layers.
 In a healthy person with a good blood supply, the healing process is normal.

-Neuropathy is a condition that affects nerves and many diabetics will suffer the consequences.
-In a patient with diabetic neuropathy and unstable blood glucose level, the healing process of wounds can be altered and a wound can easily become chronic or get infected.
+Neuropathy is a condition that affects nerves, and many diabetics persons will suffer the consequences.
+In a patient with diabetic neuropathy and unstable blood glucose level, the healing process of wounds can be altered, and a wound can easily become chronic or get infected.

 In the case of neuropathic wounds, pressure points under the feet become places where ulcers may form if there are not correctly managed with an appropriate dressing and a drain.